How much does it cost to take a trip to Africa? DK Grand Safaris breaks it down for us!

 Have you ever wondered why people cram up at the beach over Christmas?
 Not only are such seasons hectic because of high traffic but are also very expensive due to high demand.
 This is the same case with high season periods, where tours and travels companies hike their prices, and hotels increase their cost of accommodation.
 It is therefore prudent to avoid high season, after all, the only thing you’ll miss is tourist crowds.

 Instead of paying huge roaming rates when calling your relatives back at home, buy a local sim card which will also help you to conveniently call your local taxi driver and make use of the local 3G/4G internet.

 - Travel In Groups

 Travelling as a group allows you to have fun with your friends, and also save money.
 Group travels attract discounts at lodging facilities and some travel agencies allow tourists to mix with other strangers for a common adventure experience.
 This allows you to make new friends while exploring Africa for less.
 Also, you could share and split car hire and accommodation costs.

 Although convenient, food from accommodation facilities is very expensive compared to eating out.
 Eating out also gives you a break from western cuisines, giving you a chance to enjoy local delicacies.
 Talk to your local guide to show you cafés serving delicious local food at a cheap price, with great scenery as well.

 - Take Advantage Of Long Stay Rates

-Instead of spending nights in different hotels during your stay, you should opt for longer stays in the same hotel to take advantage of long stay rates.
+Instead of spending nights in different hotels during your stay, you should opt for longer stays in the same hotel to take advantage of long-stay rates.
 Usually, hotels and lodges offer long stay rates, also known as ‘stay for 4 pay for 3’ deals.
 Other accommodation facilities have ‘circuit’ rates which give you better rates when you stay at their sister locations or camps.
-The trick with this is that many of these deals are not advertised online, but your tour operator will definitely know.
+The trick with this is that many of these deals are not advertised online, but your tour operator will know.